πΊοΈ Overview

 Example Data shadow1

 Type 1A is arguably the most common form of technology, at least in the context of research.
-Although it is mildly ambiguous in interpretation, the use of an interactive notebook (e.g., Jupyter) to visualize the distribution of some data read from a CSV file would be considered as Type 1A since the technology reads input from the environment (a CSV file) and presents an aspect of the data visually.
+Although it is mildly ambiguous in interpretation, the use of an interactive notebook (e.g., Jupyter) to visualize data distribution read from a CSV file would be considered as Type 1A since the technology reads input from the environment (a CSV file) and presents an aspect of the data visually.
 Technically, the associated image is a created artifact stored with zeroes and ones, but for the purpose of classification via purpose of agency, we consider such ephemeral artifacts as insufficient to justify Types 1B or 2.

 Type 1B